Pradnya2203/WhatsApp-Chatbot/README.md

 ### How to use this repository

+Step 1: Run ``` pip install -r requirements.txt ``` in your first terminal

-Step 1: Run ``` python main.py ``` in your first terminal
+Step 2: Run ``` python main.py ``` in your first terminal

-Step 2: Run ``` ngrok http 5000 ``` in your second terminal
+Step 3: Run ``` ngrok http 5000 ``` in your second terminal

-Step 3: Add the ngrok link to your twilio account in the settings section and now you are all ready to use this chatbot
+Step 4: Add the ngrok link to your twilio account in the settings section and now you are all ready to use this chatbot